 Tower Bridge Exhibition

 In the late nineteenth century, the commercial development of the East End led to the need for a new river crossing downstream of the historic London Bridge, with which Tower Bridge is often confused.
 The chosen design, by Horace Jones, featured two bascules (from the French word for “see-saw”) that can be raised to 86 degrees to allow river traffic to pass.
 Today, up on the bridge’s walkways, visitors can read about such history, and see two exhibitions: ‘Great Bridges of the World’ and 'Cities of the Modern Games'.
 There are special viewing windows that allow guests to take photographs unobstructed by glass.
-The tour culminates in the Victorian Engine Rooms, which display the steam engines which once powered the bridge.
+The tour culminates in the Victorian Engine Rooms, which display the steam engines that once powered the bridge.

 Tel: 020 7403 3761